diaghilev/under-the-radar/README.md

 ### Reporting

-My primary goal is to produce a single, live list of 'under the radar' job announcements (from unstructured sources).
+My primary goal is to produce a live list of 'under the radar' job announcements (from unstructured sources).

 ![Image](img/lookerstudio.png)
-Link coming soon.

 But I also had a few questions, which will be answered over time in the wkly_metrics table:
 - [x] In our sample, do we see an RTO trend in the form of decreasing remote jobs over time?